Nimiato/Nimiato.github.io/README.md

 The Hand Order for DJ Wild is as follows

 Pair

 Two Pair

 Trips (Three of a Kind)

 Straight

 Flush

 Quads (Four of a kind)

 Straight Flush

 Quints (Five of a Kind)

 Royal Flush

 Five Wilds

+This still isn't finished just a Playable Prototype.
+Need to Comment the Code and refactor some things since I just did everything with the first solution that came to mind.